Understanding annual recurring revenue

 - ARR lost from downgrades from existing customers

 - ARR lost from customers who have cancelled their subscriptions

 SaaS companies frequently report ARR for each item, including incremental changes across time.
 This means total ARR can also be calculated by taking ARR at the beginning of the year, adding ARR gained from new and upgrading customers during the year, and subtracting ARR from customers cancelling or downgrading during the year.

-While changes in a company’s rate of ARR are important, it is also essential to understand the individual components of ARR.
+While changes in a company's rate of ARR are important, it is also essential to understand the individual components of ARR.
 This is because each of these components impacts total ARR.
-If a company increases ARR by adding many new customers but is losing existing customers to cancellations at a faster rate, its overall ARR will be negatively impacted.
+Suppose a company increases ARR by adding many new customers but is losing existing customers to cancellations faster.
+In that case, its overall ARR will be negatively impacted.

 Why is ARR so powerful for businesses?

 ARR is one of the purest revenue measures for an SaaS business, indicating whether momentum is building or waning over time.

 It can quantify growth, evaluate subscription models, and forecast revenue.
 This feeds into financial projections and can help companies understand both short-term and long-term cash flows.

 Tracking ARR allows companies to plan for both the short and long term, making business decisions to optimise total ARR.